 I know making videos is different from standing in front of a live audience, but it will allow people to get a better sense of your personality, your delivery, and your charisma—which are all very important to the people considering you for their event.

-Post the Same Content Across Multiple Channels
+Same Content Across Multiple Channels

 Authors who write blogs usually only have that content on their site.
 Of course, you’ll have the ability to share it on social media or in newsletters, but that’s still just asking people to go to your site and read your post.